cstevenson7/weather-node-express/README.md

 # if you get [object Object]
 need to do this console.log(`From client both API's: ${JSON.stringify(api_json)}`);

+# to get degree symbol -  alt 0176

+# changed all innerHTML to textContent from my original code
+from developer.mozilla.org
+Element.innerHTML returns HTML, as its name indicates.
+Sometimes people use innerHTML to retrieve or write text inside an element,  but textContent has better performance because its value is not parsed as HTML.
+Moreover, using textContent can prevent XSS attacks.

 # to deploy on heroku with the CLI (command line interface)

 need to change the port to this: